 An operating component is a piece of hardware with a predefined boundary that is normally in an operating state consistent with its safety function.
-Failure of an operating component could contribute to an initiator frequency (see Section 9.1).
+Failure of an operating component could contribute to an initiator frequency (see Task 1, Frequency of Initiating Events).
 Failure of an operating component after the occurrence of the initiator is typically modeled within the system fault trees and is the focus of the discussion here.
 The two major contributors to the unavailability of an operating component are:

-1. Unavailability due to repair: An operating component may be unavailable as a result of failure prior to an initiator and may remain unavailable after the occurrence of the initiator.
-This unavailability could be simply estimated using the following equation:
+Unavailability due to repair: An operating component may be unavailable as a result of failure prior to an initiator and may remain